-In the early mid-2000’s, Google foresaw the explosive growth the Internet would make.
-That meant that they needed to be able to push these new applications as well as migrating data between different datacentres extremely fast.
+In the early mid-2000s, Google foresaw the explosive growth the Internet would make.
+That meant that they needed to be able to push these new applications as well as migrate data between different datacentres extremely fast.
 At that time, they couldn’t find a system that could help them with that.
-Being the developers they are, Google created Kubernetes to automate deployment, scaling and management of their applications in containers.
-So Google was able to move applications easily across clusters of hosts, independent of the cloud platform, bare metal solutions or container technology that was already available and in use by Google, including Docker.
+Being the developers they are, Google created Kubernetes to automate the deployment, scaling, and management of their applications in containers.
+So Google was able to move applications easily across clusters of hosts, independent of the cloud platform, bare metal solutions, or container technology that was already available and in use by Google, including Docker.

 Kubernetes is the tool that orchestrates all this.
 It is the only way a major company can be fast enough to keep up with the demand.
 Containers are also very useful if you have to scale up or down fast.

-Docker really focusses on handling on what it knows to do well; which is containerization.
+Docker really focuses on handling what it knows to do well; which is containerization.

 Can I just use Docker and call it a day?
 Yes, sure.
 Docker is great as a container runtime and it gives you a great API service.
-But the limitation though is that Docker contains no orchestration tool set and is not agile enough for the fast paced developing ICT world we are currently working in.
-Kubernetes really focusses on handling on what it knows to do well; which is orchestration.
+But the limitation though is that Docker contains no orchestration toolset and is not agile enough for the fast-paced developing ICT world we are currently working in.
+Kubernetes really focuses on handling on what it knows to do well; which is orchestration.

-So Kubernetes focusses on orchestrating applications, not individual containers;
+So Kubernetes focuses on orchestrating applications, not individual containers;

 - It enables faster development by simplifying steps in the CI/CD process;